Cyb3rhq/cyb3rhq-qa/tests/performance/test_api/README.md

-# wazuh-qa
+# cyb3rhq-qa

-Wazuh - System quality assurance automation templates
+Cyb3rhq - System quality assurance automation templates

 ## Setting up a test environment

-To run these tests we need to use a **Linux** machine with direct connection to another machine with Wazuh installed.
+To run these tests we need to use a **Linux** machine with direct connection to another machine with Cyb3rhq installed.

 ### Dependencies

-In addition, we need the `wazuh-testing` package in addition to the default requirements from this repository.
+In addition, we need the `cyb3rhq-testing` package in addition to the default requirements from this repository.

 ## Performance API tests

-These tests are designed to work on another machine to test our API endpoints on custom environments, such as a loaded Wazuh cluster.
+These tests are designed to work on another machine to test our API endpoints on custom environments, such as a loaded Cyb3rhq cluster.

 #### conftest